ronlawrence/cardano.github.io/README.md

 ## Editing
 You can edit directly using [Github Markdown](https://help.github.com/categories/writing-on-github/) in Github or download the project and edit it, optionally run it locally as below but you don't have to.
 Always work on a branch, not master.
 Submit a pull request for approval then notify the Slack channel.
 Your changes are deployed as soon as the pull request is merged.

+### Code Syntax
+See other posts for the syntax used.

+### Pictures
+Add them to /assets/images/post-images/ then reference.
+See other posts for examples.

 ### Using GitHub
 * Create a new file in the GitHub UI.
 * Edit it using [Github Markdown](https://help.github.com/categories/writing-on-github/).